 The door of Doktor Faustus's office swung open at barely a touch.
 For a moment, Hamlet took stock of his surroundings.
 Standard collection of dusty books bound in suspicious leathers; standard stuffed crocodile hanging from the ceiling, its tail occasionally nudging a suspended astrolabe when a breeze caught it.

-There was a large cauldron of greenish slop simmering gently on a little burner on Doktor Faustus's counter, which was itself surrounded with diced mandrake roots and pots of lamb's ears--the plant, Hamlet hastened to remind himself, and not the actual ovine organs.
+There was a large cauldron of greenish slop simmering gently on a little burner on Doktor Faustus's counter, which was itself surrounded with diced mandrake roots and pots of lamb's ears--the plant, and not the actual ovine organs.
 Closer inspection revealed dozens of lumps like very tiny eyeballs within the viscous green brew.

 Still closer inspection revealed that those lumps were peas.
 "Ah," said Hamlet, rather stupidly.
 "Pea soup."